sagar-aryal/TODO-LISTS/README.md

 ## Description

 This is the repository for my course REACT and REDUX which was organised by Helsinki Business Collage.This todo-list repository is an assignments given during the course period.
+Later on this repo was using to get known with CI-CD pipeline for the course AWS.

 - Program: Full Stack Web Developer
 - Group: REACT21K
 - Year: 2021